Centre urged to give KP due share in CPEC

 -

-Centre urged to give KP due share in CPECFebruary 19, 2017Print : Peshawar
+Centre urged to give KP due share in CPECFebruary 19, 2017Print : Top Story

 TIMERGARA: Members of the Timergara district bar and civil society in Lower Dir district on Saturday demanded the federal government to give due share to Khyber Pakhtunkhwa in railways, industrial zones, fibre optics and other mega projects included in the China- Pakistan Economic Corridor (CPEC).